Conway’s one-way street

 Architecture management must therefore be a continuous process that needs to be well balanced with the development of new business functionalities.
 Organisational structures can help here, but they cannot relieve the work.

-Jan Hegewald is Head of Product Offer Platform at Zalando SE in Berlin.
-Prior to this, he was Head of Technology B2B at idealo internet GmbH, after many years designing, building and implementing individual IT systems for critical core processes for large companies.
-In addition, he advised various clients on project, program and portfolio management methodologies - each with a view to the processes, organization, tools and personal competencies of the employees.
+Jan Hegewald is VP Engineering at SumUp.
+Previously, he was Head of Product Offer Platform at Zalando SE in Berlin and Head of Technology B2B at idealo internet GmbH.
+And before that, he spent a long time designing, building and implementing individual IT systems for critical core processes for large companies.
+He also advised a wide range of clients on project, programme and portfolio management methodologies – in each case with a view to processes, organisation, tools and the personal skills of employees.